410-7 INITIAL MONTH BENEFITS

 410-7 C. ELIGIBILITY FOR MEDICAID

-If otherwise eligible, APA applicants may qualify for Medicaid coverage back to the month that an APA application is received in a DPA office.
+If otherwise eligible, APA applicants may qualify for Medicaid coverage back to the month that an APA application is received.
 There are some APA policies that do not apply to Medicaid.
-For example, Medicaid eligibility may begin based on the month of application, and does not follow APA policies on when APA payments begin.
-To qualify for Medicaid coverage, these persons must still meet all other eligibility factors, including blindness, disability, or age.
+For example, development of income requirements do not apply to Medicaid.
+To qualify for Aged, or disability related Medicaid, an individual must still meet all other factors of eligibility including blindness, disability or age.
+When an APA applicant doesn't meet all factors of eligibility for Aged, or disability related Medicaid, the caseworker must always determine if an individual is eligible for another category of Medicaid such as MAGI Expansion Medicaid.
+See MAGI Medicaid Manual Section 816.

 410-7 D. RETROACTIVE MEDICAID COVERAGE